dumpofmemory/dumpofmemory.github.io/_posts/2018-12-24-ES6-Use-Rest-Operator.md

 ---

 ## Theory
-In order to help us create more flexible functions, ES6 introduces the **rest** operator for function parameters.
-With the **rest** operator, you can create functions that take a variable number of arguments.
+In order to help us create more flexible functions, ES6 introduces the <code>rest</code> operator for function parameters.
+With the <code>rest</code> operator, you can create functions that take a variable number of arguments.
 These arguments are stored in an array that can be accessed later from inside the function.

 Check out this code:
 ```js